nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 The View Client mechanism is facilitated by `ViewClientWindow`.
 It extends `UiPart<Stage>`.
 Additionally, it requires the following operations:

-* `ViewClientCommandPasrse#parse()` given the arguments succeeding the `view-client` command, parse the appropriate index to ViewClientCommand.
+* `ViewClientCommandPasrse#parse()` given the arguments succeeding the `view` command, parse the appropriate index to ViewClientCommand.
 * `ViewClientCommand#execute()` given the list of Clients, identify the indexed Client which would be displayed on the ViewClientWindow.

 Given below is an example usage scenario and how the View Client mechanism behaves at each step.